anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 5. An optional authority section (as array), and
 6. An optional additional section (as array)

 If the first item is a boolean and when true, it tells the responding resolver that it MUST include the question section in its response.
 If that boolean is not present, it is assumed to be false.

 If the first item of the query is an array, it is the question section, if it is an unsigned integer, it is as flag field and maps to the header flags in {{-dns}} and the "DNS Header Flags" IANA registry including the QR flag and the Opcode.
-It MUST be lesser than 2^16.

 If the flags are elided, the value 0 is assumed.

 This specification assumes that the DNS messages are sent over a transfer protocol that can map the queries to their responses, e.g., DNS over HTTPS {{-doh}} or DNS over CoAP {{-doc}}.
 As a consequence, the DNS transaction ID is always elided and the value 0 is assumed.

-A question within the question section is encoded as a CBOR array containing the following entries:
+A question record within the question section is encoded as a CBOR array containing the following entries:

 1. The queried name (as domain name, see {{sec:domain-names}}) which MUST not be elided,
 2. An optional record type (as unsigned integer), and